Typical and scarred glomeruli

 - Secondary FSGS.
-Several factors, such as infection, drug toxicity, diseases such as diabetes or sickle cell disease, obesity, and even other kidney diseases can cause secondary FSGS.
-Controlling or treating the underlying cause often halts ongoing kidney damage and might lead to improved kidney function over time.
+Several factors, such as infection, drug toxicity, diseases including diabetes or sickle cell disease, obesity, and even other kidney diseases can cause secondary FSGS.
+Controlling or treating the underlying cause often slows ongoing kidney damage and might lead to improved kidney function over time.

-- Genetic (also called familial) FSGS.
-This rare form of FSGS is caused by genetic mutations.
+- Genetic FSGS.
+This is a rare form of FSGS caused by genetic changes.
+It is also called familial FSGS.
 It's suspected when several members of a family show signs of FSGS.
-Familial FSGS can also occur when neither parent has the disease, but each carries one copy of an abnormal gene that can be passed on to the next generation.
+Familial FSGS can also occur when neither parent has the disease but each one carries a copy of an altered gene that can be passed on to the next generation.

 Focal segmental glomerulosclerosis (FSGS) care at Mayo Clinic